Governors

 -

-Overseeing the financial management of the organisation and making sure money is well spent
+Overseeing the financial management of the organisation and making sure money is well spent.

-The Governing Board plays a crucial role in holding the school to account for securing the best possible outcomes for its pupils.
+The Governing Body plays a crucial role in holding the school to account for securing the best possible outcomes for its pupils.
 By challenging key decisions and asking probing questions about the school’s performance data, governors can help to guarantee high standards of education provision.

 Governors are linked to a specific area of the school’s work or a statutory responsibility e.g. early years, special educational needs.
-Details of the Governing Board membership and their specific responsibilities can be found below.
+Details of the Governing Body membership and their specific responsibilities can be found below.

-The full Governing Board meets at least twice a term to review progress against the school development plan.
+The full Governing Body meets at least twice a term to review progress against the school development plan.
 Governors also visit the school during the working day to see for themselves how the school runs on a day-to-day basis and to monitor progress against the school’s priorities with their linked member of staff.

 REGISTER OF INTEREST

-GOVERNING BOARD STRUCTURE
+GOVERNING BODY STRUCTURE

 ATTENDANCE AT MEETINGS